Real moduli space of stable rational curves revised: Hopf models for and

-Suppose that $d\geq 2$.
-The operad $\dGraphs_d$ of directed graphs contains an acyclic ideal spanned by directed graphs with at least one \emph{target} internal vertex (i.e. vertex without outgoing edges).
-Let $\dfGraphs_d^{\nosource}$ be the corresponding quotient that also gives a model for the little balls operad $E_d$.
-In~\cite{Willwacher_oriented} it was introduced the suboperad $\fGraphs_d^{\orient}\subset \dfGraphs_d^{\nosource}$ spanned by directed graphs such that \begin{itemize} \itemsep{-0.4em} \item There are no directed cycles. \item There are no edges starting at the external vertices. \end{itemize} Unfortunately, in the oriented case the restriction to the suboperad whose inner vertices have to be trivalent is no more a quasiisomorphism and has to be weakened to the following assumption. \begin{lemma} The suboperad $\Graphs_d^{\orient}\subset \fGraphs_d^{\orient}$ spanned by directed graphs such that there are no internal vertices of valency $1$ (with a unique outgoing edge) and vertices of valency $2$ (with $1$ incoming and $1$ outgoing edges) is quasiisomorphic to the full operad $\fGraphs_d^{\orient}$. \end{lemma} \begin{proof} The proof repeats the one that was used for the equivalence of operads $\fGraphs_d\hookrightarrow \Graphs_d$. \end{proof}
+We will also consider the dual dg Hopf cooperad $\dGraphs_d^\orient$ to $\dGraphs_d^{\orient,\dual}$.
+This is related to the operad $\dGraphs_d$ as follows: The operad $\dGraphs_d$ of directed graphs contains an acyclic ideal spanned by directed graphs with at least one \emph{sink} (i.e. a vertex without outgoing edges).
+Let $\dfGraphs_d^{\nosource}$ be the corresponding quotient.
+Then the suboperad $\dGraphs_d^{\orient}\subset \dfGraphs_d^{\nosource}$ is spanned by directed graphs such that \begin{itemize} \itemsep{-0.4em} \item There are no directed cycles. \item There are no edges starting at the external vertices. \end{itemize}